jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 notion of "best" and ask what is the most likely choice of $a$ and $b$ to yield this data.

 To apply the maximum likelihood approach, we need to ask "for (fixed, but unknown) values of $a$ and $b$, what is the likelihood that a logistic model with those parameters would yield the data we have collected?"
-Each column in @tbl-logistic_data represents $100$ Bernoulli trials with a fixed probability
+Each column in @tbl-logistic-data represents $100$ Bernoulli trials with a fixed probability
 $p(x)$.
 So, for example,  the chance $q$ of obtaining $10$ positive results with $x=-3$ is given by
 $$
 q(-3)=C p(-3)^{10}(1-p(-3))^{90}